Call now: 917-675-6553

 • Failing to use a turn signal

 As an accident victim, it’s important to remember that negligence can be difficult to spot, so you should always have an attorney review your case after an accident.
 If you don’t, you could be walking away from significant compensation to which you are legally entitled.
-Schedule a FREE consultation with Russo Law.
-Our personal injury attorneys in Ossining, NY can visit you in the hospital and even provide transportation to our office, if necessary.

 Comparative Fault

 Sometimes, both drivers are negligent and contribute to the collision.
 New York law once prohibited a driver from suing if their negligence contributed in any way to the accident.
 This meant that a driver could be 1% responsible for the crash, but they were prevented from holding the other driver (who was 99% responsible) accountable in court.
-Today, the laws have thankfully changed and you can bring a lawsuit even if you were partially to blame.
+Today, the laws have thankfully changed, and you can bring a lawsuit even if you were partially to blame.
 In fact, you can be up to 99% to blame for your injuries and still receive compensation so long as someone else is 1% responsible.
-There are many ways you can be contributory negligence, such as:
+There are many ways you can be contributorily negligence, such as:

 • Failing to wear a seat belt